-(ii) A "Corporate Contribution," which is an amount defined in and may be applied pursuant to DTC Rule 4 and is generally equal to 50 percent of DTC's general business risk capital requirement.
-Pursuant to DTC Rule 4, DTC may voluntarily apply an amount greater than 50 percent of DTC's general business risk capital requirement to an unsatisfied loss or liability if the Board believes it to be appropriate under the factual situation existing at the time.
-The use and application of the Corporate Contribution, as part of DTC's loss waterfall to address unsatisfied losses, is discussed under Principle 13 (Participant-default rules and procedures) above.
-These resources are held in addition to the LNA funded by equity held by DTC as its general business risk capital requirement.
+- c) -An amount based on an analysis of DTC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data. - (ii) A "Corporate Contribution" amount which is defined in and may be applied pursuant to, DTC Rule 4.
+This amount is equal to 50 percent of DTC's General Business Risk capital requirement.
+According to DTC Rule 4, DTC may voluntarily allocate an amount greater than 50 percent of DTC's General Business Risk capital requirement to address an unsatisfied loss or liability if the Board believes it to be prudent due to existing circumstances.
+The use and application of the Corporate Contribution, as part of DTC's loss waterfall to address unsatisfied losses, is discussed under Principle 13 (Participant-default Rules and Procedures) above.
+These resources are held in addition to the LNA funded by equity held by DTC as its General Business Risk capital requirement.

 In addition to the Total Capital Requirement, a buffer amount of capital is held to protect resources available to address general business risks.
-The amount of buffer that DTC holds is periodically reassessed, and is determined according to various factors, including the volatility of DTC's net income, liquid cash resources, liquid net assets and estimates of potential losses from general business risk.
+The amount of buffer that DTC holds is periodically reassessed and determined according to various factors, including the volatility of DTC's net income, liquid cash resources, liquid net assets and estimates of potential losses from general business risks.

-In addition to the calculation of the Total Capital Requirement, described above, DTCC quantifies its own view of internal capital requirement, which estimates capital requirements for each major business, including DTC, and on a consolidated basis across core risk categories, such as business risk, market risk, investment risk, credit risk, and operational risk.
-Management believes that developing its own risk-based capital view of DTCC's total business portfolio is an important assessment tool to complement regulatory mandates.
-This methodology enables DTCC to more fully assess its risk-based capital needs, and the capital needs of DTC, in terms of economic realities during potential periods of market downturns and contraction.
+In addition to the calculation of the Total Capital Requirement described above, DTCC quantifies its own internal view of capital requirements.
+This view estimates capital requirements for each major business, including DTC, on a consolidated basis across core risk categories such as: business risk, market risk, investment risk, credit risk, and operational risk.
+Management believes that developing its own risk-based capital view for DTCC's total business portfolio is an important assessment tool to complement regulatory mandates.
+This expanded approach enables DTCC to more fully assess its risk-based capital needs, and the capital needs of DTC, under adverse economic scenarios resulting from potential market downturns or contractions.

-DTC's liquid net assets are conservatively invested pursuant to the Investment Policy to maximize liquidity and mitigate investment risk, credit and market risks.
-The Investment Policy is described in more detail under Principle 16 (Custody and Investment Risks) below.
-The Investment Policy is reviewed by the Board annually.
+DTC's liquid net assets are conservatively invested pursuant to the Clearing Agency Investment Policy to maximize liquidity and mitigate investment, credit, and market risks.
+The Clearing Agency Investment Policy is described in more detail under Principle 16 (Custody and Investment Risks) below.
+The Clearing Agency Investment Policy is reviewed by DTCC'sDTC's Board annually.